ethanjli/dotfiles/README.md

   - A command-line script with a fuzzy-search menu for attaching to any Zellij session or creating a new session, designed to be run as an application launcher for Zellij in graphical desktops
 - (WIP) A minimalistic [Neovim](https://neovim.io/) configuration, notably:
-  - Shell integration to use Neovim instead of Vim when Neovim is available
-  - The same configuration for Neovim, Vim, and the Neovim Flatpak
+  - The Vim compatibility for all plugin-independent configuration
   - Generally default keybindings to avoid disrupting muscle-memory on machines with the default keybindings
   - [lazy.nvim](https://github.com/folke/lazy.nvim) as the plugin manager